Ex-Youth Soccer Coach Jailed For 20 Years On 35 Counts Of Sexual Assault On Young Boys

 — Dino Nocivelli (@DinoNocivelli) July 4, 2018

-And indeed, Ormond put forth a good cover image, as he was “well-liked and trusted,” “popular with young people and their parents,” said prosecutor Sharon Beattie.
+And indeed, Ormond put forth a good cover image, as he was “well-liked and trusted” and “popular with young people and their parents,” said prosecutor Sharon Beattie.

 Previously in 2002, Ormond was sentenced to six years for seven counts of abuse, reported Sports Illustrated.
 The abuse took place between 1975 and 1999 against boys under 16-years-old.